Giopet/dapp-NFT-minting/README.md

 Ethereum is Turing-complete programming language, everything is stored on the blockchain.
 So, it's decentralized, it's public, and unchangeable.
 Smart contracts can do all kinds of financial processing and due to the fact that it's right into the blockchain, it costs gas.
 And of course it can hold data beyond just transactional and store that state.
 So, any key value pairs can be stored essentially in the blockchain, but every time you call the smart contract, that data will be available to the smart contract.

 So, smart contracts are the programming classes that live on the blockchain, and they're what we use to be called on and operated with through our DApps.
-And it's really these smart contracts that give web three its core utility, and they're responsible for everything from tokenization to NFTs, to DeFi operations and more.
+And it's really these smart contracts that give web3 its core utility, and they're responsible for everything from tokenization to NFTs, to DeFi operations and more.

 ## IPFS, Swarm, and Piñata